graphprotocol/contracts/packages/deploy/DeploymentGuide.md

 # Navigate to issuance deployment
 cd packages/issuance/deploy

-# Deploy GraphProxyAdmin2 only
+# Deploy GraphIssuanceProxyAdmin only
 pnpm deploy:admin:mainnet  # Deploy only the proxy admin

 # Check deployment status
 pnpm status:mainnet
 ```

 **TODO:** Phase 2 deployment workflows are aspirational.
-GraphProxyAdmin2 deployment is handled in `packages/issuance/deploy/`, not in this orchestration package.
+GraphIssuanceProxyAdmin deployment is handled in `packages/issuance/deploy/`, not in this orchestration package.

-### **2.2 Verify GraphProxyAdmin2 Configuration**
+### **2.2 Verify GraphIssuanceProxyAdmin Configuration**

 Ensure the proxy admin is properly configured and owned by governance.